 About Building Bytes

-Building Bytes combines a traditional building material (ceramics) with a new fabrication technique (3D printing) to re-think an ancient building component (bricks).
+Building Bytes is the work of Brian Peters, who combines a traditional building material (ceramics) with a new fabrication technique (3D printing) to re-think ancient building components (bricks and tiles).

 This body of work started during a ceramics residency in the Netherlands in 2012 with small scale prototypes and several proofs of concept.
-It now exists as a thriving practice with several full scale works completed and more in progress.
+It now exists as a thriving studio practice with several completed full-scale works and more in progress.

 About the Founder

-Brian Peters is a designer, fabricator, and educator based in Pittsburgh, Pennsylvania.
-Brian received his Master’s of Architecture from the University of Illinois at Chicago, and has taught and practiced architecture around world, including Chicago, Barcelona, Amsterdam, and Pittsburgh, PA.
+Brian Peters is an artist, designer, fabricator, and educator based in Pittsburgh, Pennsylvania.
+Brian earned a Bachelor degree in Studio Art, a Master’s of Architecture from the University of Illinois at Chicago, and has taught and practiced architecture and design around world, including Chicago, Barcelona, Amsterdam, and Pittsburgh.

 Brian’s passion lies at the intersection of architecture, art and fabrication, and his work explores patterns, textures and forms that show evidence of both the artist’s hand and the marks of the tools used.
 He not interested in the perfection of machine-made objects, but rather the art of integrating digital coding, custom-built technology, contemporary aesthetics and natural clay.

 Brian has exhibited work in invited exhibitions across the world, including the Museum of Craft and Design in San Francisco and the New Taipei City Yingge Ceramics in Taiwan.
 He has also completed a number of commissioned projects, including one funded by the National Endowment of the Arts.
 His work in this field is widely publicized and has received several prestigious awards.